kishanravindra/tailor/README.md

 ### Tailor

-Tailor is a fast, secure, simple web development framework.
-It's still in the early stages of development, and isn't ready for production use.
+Tailor is a fast, secure, simple web development framework built for the Swift programming language.
+It's still in the early stages of development, and isn't ready for production use, but I'm working hard to get it there.

 ### How to Use Tailor